loopandlearn/news/docs/edition/2025-09-20.md

 Issues that have been addressed are listed below.
 (The app name in parentheses indicates which app had a problem that needed to be addressed):

-* the ability to bolus (Loop only)
+* the ability to bolus (the *Loop* app)
-* the ability to add non-pump insulin (Loop only)
+* the ability to add non-pump insulin (the *Loop* app)
-* display issues (buttons that should have been blue were changed to grey, making them less visible) (Loop only)
+* display issues (buttons that should have been blue were changed to grey, making them less visible) (the *Loop* app)
-* toolbar allows background to be tapped instead of round icons (Trio)
+* toolbar allows background to be tapped instead of round icons (*Trio*)

 The combination of iPhone 17 and iOS 26 may create new unanticipated issues, as well.

-Please wait until our experts give you the all-clear to update your looping phone- and remember: it’s a medical device.
+Please wait until our experts give you the all-clear to update your OS AID phone- and remember: it’s a medical device.

 Typically, *Apple* will have rapid updates and bug fixes.
 It's worth waiting for iOS 26.1 to be released.